jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

-# RadialSolver_x: Input Builders
+# Helper Functions

-_Updated: 2026-09-10_
+_Updated: 2026-09-12_

 `TidalPy.RadialSolver_x.radial_solver` takes array-based inputs: a radius grid, the density and complex moduli on that grid, the planet bulk density, and a few per-layer descriptors.
 Two native builders assemble those inputs from a layer description so you do not have to hand-build the arrays:

 | Builder | Use when |
 |---|---|
 | `build_rs_input_homogeneous_layers` | Each layer has constant density, moduli, and viscosities. |
 | `build_rs_input_from_data` | You already have radially resolved data (for example from an EOS solver or a published interior model). |

 Both return a `PlanetBuildData` named tuple whose fields are, in order, the positional arguments of `radial_solver`, so `radial_solver(*build_data, **solver_kwargs)` runs the solve.

 The builders live in C++ (`RadialSolver_x/build_inputs_.hpp`) behind a thin Cython layer and evaluate the complex moduli with the `TidalPy.rheology_x` models.

 > [!TIP]